openshift/enhancements/enhancements/network/configure-ovs-alternative.md

 * As an OpenShift developer, I want a mechanism for bridge configuration that is well-tested and less likely to break than a Bash script.

-* As an OpenShift developer, I want to simplify the configure-ovs.sh script by providing a better way to do advanced bridge configuration.
+* As an OpenShift developer, I want to avoid further complications in the configure-ovs.sh script by providing a better way to do advanced bridge configuration.

 ### Goals